IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/archived/README - Copy.md

 2. Check the options available to run the AI engine:

         ./mono2micro recommend -h

+    command output:

         Run the AI engine on collected application data to recommend partitions for the monolith
         Usage: mono2micro recommend [options] -d=<dir>
         Options:
         -d, --data-dir=<dir>            Specify directory containing the application data files, subdirectories, and optional config.ini
+            --exclude-utility-classes   Exclude utility classes from consideration for AI analysis and recommendation of partitions.
+All other application classes will be considered for placement in recommended partitions by Mono2Micro, and the utility classes will be placed in a special group which can be packaged as a utility jar.
         -h, --help                      Display help information
-        -s, --status           Show the last stage that the AI engine was run to completion for this application
-        -z, --verbose          Enable verbose mode
+        -s, --status                    Show the last stage that the AI engine was run to completion for this application -z, --verbose                   Enable verbose mode

 3. Run the AI engine using the following command: